What Is The Average Cost For A Golf Cart?

 Which Golf Brand Is The Most Expensive?

-How does Volkswagen’s Golf R333 compare?
+How Does Volkswagen’s Golf R333 Compare to Luxury Golf Equipment?

-Metric HONMA 7-Star Golf R333
+Metric HONMA 7-Star Clubs Golf R333

 Production Time 75 days/set 4 hours/car